Handy public bathroom hacks for menstrual cup users.

-- Get a good grip: Be sure to maintain a good grip on the your cup when removing it over the toilet so as not to let it fall into the toilet.
+- Get a good grip: Be sure to maintain a good grip on your cup when removing it over the toilet so as not to let it fall into the toilet.
 You can read our advice on What to do if you drop your menstrual cup in the toilet.

 - Clean when you can: Give your cup a good clean when you next have access to clean running water.

 Once you’ve done it once, you’ll find emptying your cup in a public toilet is not as intimidating as it may seem.